 BEHIND THE LENS

-Mikala spend the past year as a part-time staff photographer at the Jefferson City News Tribune and a full-time photographer for Student Affairs at the University of Missouri.
+Mikala spent 2017 as a part-time staff photographer at the Jefferson City News Tribune and a full-time photographer for Student Affairs at the University of Missouri.
 Her previous positions include: a videographer for Mizzou Student and Auxiliary Services, reporter at KOMU8, the NBC affiliate in Columbia; KBIA Public Radio, the NPR affiliate in Columbia; staff photographer for The Columbia Missourian in the spring of 2016; photo editor for The Columbia Missourian in the spring of 2017; and a photographer for Mizzou Creative from 2013-2017.

 Mikala's passion for journalism stems from wanting to learn about humanity and what drives other people.
 She strives to make meaningful, storytelling images and thinks that the more we learn about each other the more we can grow to understand each other.